Starland Ballroom: History

 The venue opened in August 1962 as a banquet hall and tavern by brothers Chester, Frank and Edward (Rusty) Cholewa.
 The hall was known as the Jernee Mill Inn, named after the main road near the building.
-In the late 70s, Rusty's wife, Phyllis decided to use the space as a concert venue, to fill the gaps in wedding and party reservations.
+In the late 1970s, Rusty's wife, Phyllis decided to use the space as a concert venue, to fill the gaps in wedding and party reservations.

 In 1982, the venue was purchased by Bernie Bailey.
 During this time, the main hall was used as a rehearsal space, during dark days.
-Around this time, John Bongiovi Jr. and Richard Sambora met at the venue before forming Bon Jovi.
+Around this time, Jon Bon Jovi and Richie Sambora met at the venue before forming Bon Jovi.

-Five years later, Bailey changed the name to the Hunka Bunka Ballroom and concerts served as the primary focus of the venue.
-As the Hunka Bunka, the club became one of Central Jersey's premier concert venues, catering to major and independent rock, country and hip-hop artists.
+Five years later, Bailey changed the name to the Hunka Bunka Ballroom and dancing became the primary focus of the venue.
+As Hunka Bunka, the club became one of New Jersey's premier dance clubs, catering to primarily to local, regional and nationally known DJs, the occasional rock band plus live band and track Pop and Dance artists.

-In October 2003, it was announced the Hunka Bunka was undergoing needed renovations.
-Independent concert promoter, Concerts East, signed on to operate the venue and promote its shows.
-Within five weeks, the club reopened as the Starland Ballroom, with a show by David Lee Roth.
+In September 2003, Hunka Bunka was purchased by the two owners of the New Jersey–based concert company, Concerts East, Tony Pallagrosi and Jerry Bakal.
+Within twelve weeks, the club reopened as the Starland Ballroom, with a show by David Lee Roth.

-Years later, Bailey and his partners (Frank Sementa and Kip Connor) sold the property to AEG.
+In April 2007, after steering the concert hall into the list of Top 10 ticket selling venues in North America, according to Pollstar magazine, Bakal and Pallagrosi sold the venue to AEG.
 From 2007 to 2017, AEG Live (now AEG Presents) were the owners and operators of the building.
 In 2017, AEG Live purchased 50% of The Bowery Presents, with the latter becoming the operator of the venue.

-In 2012, the venue saw significant damage because of Hurricane Sandy.
+In 2012, the venue was significantly damaged by Hurricane Sandy.
 The storm caused the Raritan River to flood, with the club being engulfed in six feet of water.
 The result was damage to the walls, flooring, electrical system and plumbing.
 The building closed late October 2012, canceling all concerts until March 2013.
-Renovation efforts began mid-November 2013, with 24 local contractors contributing to rebuilding the club.
+Renovation efforts began mid-November 2012, with 24 local contractors contributing to rebuilding the club.
 Renovations include adding a mezzanine in the rear of the main hall, updated lighting, improved sightlines, and acoustics, redesign of the backstage area and the dressing rooms.
 Flooding parameters were put in place to prevent any water damage in the future.

 While the venue was slated to reopen in March 2013, AEG announced the club was set to reopen in September.
 Tickets for forthcoming events went on sale in June.
 The grand reopening took place on September 6, 2013, with a concert by Stone Temple Pilots.

-From 2003 to 2013, it is reported the venue sold 1.3 million tickets.
+From 2003 to 2013, the venue sold 1.3 million tickets.